Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Fidelity-Based Identification of the Valid Operating Regime

-where $|\mathcal{R}|$ denotes the hypervolume of the perturbation region defined in \eqref{eq:region}.
-The constraint $\Sigma\Omega_{\max}$ represents the maximum achievable total RF driving strength determined by the available RF power in the experimental setup.
+where $|\mathcal{R}|$ denotes the hypervolume of the perturbation region defined in \eqref{eq:region}, and $\Sigma\Omega_{\max}$ is the maximum available LO driving strength.
+Problem~\eqref{eq:opt_problem} is solved using the exhaustive search procedure summarized in Algorithm~\ref{alg:LO_selection}.
+Since all feasible operating points are examined, the identified solution is independent of initialization.

-In practice, the optimization problem in \eqref{eq:opt_problem} is solved numerically over the admissible LO Rabi-frequency space.
-For each candidate operating point $\boldsymbol{\Omega}^{\star}_{\mathrm{LO}}$, the perturbation region $\mathcal{R}$ is sampled to generate a set of Rabi-frequency realizations $\boldsymbol{\Omega}$.
-At each sampled point, the analytical steady-state density matrix $\boldsymbol{\rho}_{\text{A}}$ and the numerical steady-state density matrix $\boldsymbol{\rho}_{\text{N}}$ are evaluated, and the corresponding fidelity \eqref{eq:fidelity} is computed.
-The average fidelity $\overline{\mathcal{F}}$ is then obtained by averaging these values over the region $\mathcal{R}$.

-The resulting solution $\boldsymbol{\Omega}^{\star}_{\mathrm{LO}}$ typically lies within a plateau of near-unity fidelity rather than at an isolated sharp maximum.
-Within this plateau, fidelity remains approximately constant for all Rabi-frequency variations induced by the received RF signals.
-Consequently, fixing the LO Rabi frequencies at $\boldsymbol{\Omega}^{\star}_{\mathrm{LO}}$ establishes a stable operating point around where small RF-induced excursions remain inside the high-fidelity region.

-Under this operating condition, reduced analytical model accurately reproduces the steady-state probe coherence and transmission response of full Lindblad model throughout the experimentally relevant small-signal regime.
-The existence of such a high-fidelity operating region is verified numerically and illustrated in Fig.~\ref{fig:fidelityAppendix} in Appendix~\ref{app:fidelity}.

-The operating-point optimization in this section identifies the LO Rabi frequencies for which reduced analytical model accurately reproduces the steady-state dynamics of full Lindblad system.
-Under these conditions, the probe transmission variations induced by the incident RF fields can be reliably described using the analytical expression for the coherence $\rho_{2,1}$.
-The following section translates this probe-transmission response into an equivalent communication signal model.
+The exhaustive search guarantees reproducibility and eliminates any dependence on initialization.
+In practice, the optimum is found within a connected high-fidelity plateau rather than at an isolated point, indicating the existence of multiple operating points with nearly identical fidelity.
+Selecting the minimum-power solution within this plateau provides additional robustness while ensuring that RF-induced perturbations remain inside the validity region of the analytical model and away from the weak-coupling and interference-balanced breakdown regimes identified in Section~\ref{sec:validityandLimitation}.
+The selected operating point is reported in Section~\ref{subsec:steady_state_validation}, while the corresponding high-fidelity region is illustrated in Appendix~\ref{app:fidelity}.